ABOUT CHRIS DYSON

 Chris regularly speaks to audiences around the world on the subject of effective coaching, keeping children in the game and the long lasting affects a coach can have on a young athlete.
 Audiences of 500+ have been enthralled with his passionate presentation, philosophies and riveting commentary on hockey and minor sports in general.

-Some Recent Locations Chris has Spoken:
+Recent Locations Where Chris has Spoken:

 - United Kingdom